-ing a Recreational Therapy approach to learn coping skills while dealing with conflict in separation and divorce.
-In separated families, the children often experience emotions such as fear. sadness, quilt and anxiety.
+To provide a safe, and child-focused setting for children utilizing a Recreational Therapy approach to learn coping skills while dealing with conflict in separation and divorce.
+In separated families, the children often experience emotions such as fear, sadness, guilt and anxiety.
 This group will provide coping skills and information around families and feelings.
 To help children better understand various family dynamics and their own situation.
 To provide a take home tool kit with coping skills around stress and conflict.
-See website for info and upcoming dates www.dalhousieplace.com
+More information on the website www.dalhousieplace.com or call 519-751-0466 or email access@dalhousieplace.com